 I know, because I use coupons and I’ve saved that much.

 Everyone wants to retire, right?
-Why not start even earlier, with recognizing ways to help yourself and your wallet.
+Why not start even earlier, by recognizing ways to help yourself and your wallet?
 Couponing is one practice from previous generations that millennials and everyone else should get hip to.

-Financial stability and independence can be a downloads or clippings away.
+Financial stability and independence can be a download or clipping away.